 The 111 service is integrated with the urgent care service so is able to deal with any non life threatening issues.
-So much better to use this service than travel all the way to A&E and wait for ages to be seen.
+So much better to use this service than travel all the way to Accident and Emergency (A&E) and wait for ages to be seen.
 A&E is only for accidents and emergencies.

 If you have a clinically urgent problem during surgery hours please call us on 0207 703 7393.

-If you do not have a booked appointment, we will arrange for a clinician to contact you on the same day.
+If you do not have a booked appointment, we will arrange for a clinician to contact you.
 The clinician will ask you some questions and then offer advice on what the best appropriate next steps are.
 This may mean they ask you to come in to see a clinician here at Villa Street or offer a clinically safe alternative option.

 Also in the event of poisoning or overdose then please go directly to A&E.

 Surgery patients are free to use the Urgent Care Centre at:

 Ground floor, Tabard Annexe, Great Maze Pond, London SE1 9RT